- Deputy Dean - Research, Faculty of Science, UNSW, 2018 - present

 - PhD in Metallurgy and Materials (1987) – University of Birmingham

 - B.Sc (Hons.) in Metallurgy and Materials (1984) – University of Birmingham

 My Research in Detail

-Contact Paul about research supervision opportunities in the areas of functional thin films, hard wear resistant coatings, high strain deformation or the structure of biochars.
+Contact Paul about research supervision opportunities in the areas of functional thin films, hard wear resistant coatings, thermal spray coating or the structure of biochars.